banisterious/obsidian-oneirometrics/docs/user/guides/usage.md

 To analyze your dream entries:

 1. **Access the Dream Scraper:**
-   - Through the Dream Journal Manager
+   - Through the OneiroMetrics Hub
    - Via the ribbon icon or command palette
-   - Select "Scrape Metrics"
+   - Navigate to the Dream Scraper tab

 2. **Select Source:**
    - Choose individual notes or a folder